Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Problem set-up

 For most of our analysis, we impose the following condition: \begin{assumption} The metric space $(\statespace, \metric)$ has diameter at most one. \end{assumption} Note that our assumption of unit diameter is arbitrary; boundedness suffices.
 In order to accommodate the general case, it suffices to rescale the parameters $\matLip$ and $\veclip$.

 When applying our theory to unbounded spaces (e.g., $\statespace = \real^d$), we use a truncation argument to show that there is an event over a reduced state space on which this condition holds with probability tending exponentially to $1$.
 (See Appendix~\ref{SecTruncate} for the details of this argument.)
+To unify the notation, we always assume the distance to be of constant order with hih probability, which results in constant diameter of the truncated space.
+In high-dimensional Euclidean spaces, the distance between two generic random vectors can easily become dimension-dependent.
+In such cases, we rescale the space to make it a constant.
+The rescaling could lead to dimension-dependent Lipschitz constants, which is captured in Assumption~\ref{assume-lip-mapping} to follow.